gitmikex/Agility/f5-agility-lab-master/docs/class6/module2/module2.rst

 |image20|

-Click the check box to the left of the first virtual server entry
+Click the check box to the left of the first virtual server entry.

 |image21|

-Click the **Clone** button under Virtual Servers at the top of the page
+Click the **Clone** button under Virtual Servers at the top of the page.

-Edit the Virtual Server Properties
+Edit the Virtual Server Properties:

    | Name: **forward\_vs\_udf\_CLONED**
    | Device: **SEA-vBIGIP01.termmarc.com**
    | Destination Address: **1.0.0.0/8**
    | Type: **Forwarding (IP)
    | Protocol: **All Protocols**